wp-plugins/leaguemanager/readme.txt

 **Features**

 * add as many leagues as you want to
-* easy adding of teams and competitions
+* easy adding of teams and matches
 * automatic point calculation and ranking of teams
 * breadcrumb navigation included
 * activate/deactivate league toggling (since Version 1.3)